SDWebImage/SDWebImage/README.md

 ```
 platform :ios, '8.0'
-# Uncomment the next line when you want Pods as static framework
+# Uncomment the next line when you want all Pods as static framework
 # use_modular_headers!
 pod 'SDWebImage', :modular_headers => true
 ```